 Continue reading “Best Budget Digital Modeling Combo Guitar Amps”

-The Line 6 Vetta II is extremely well designed, well made and sounds fantastic.
+The Line 6 Vetta II is extremely well designed, well made, and sounds fantastic.
 At 150 Watts, there is more than enough volume and headroom.
 Whether you plan to use the Vetta II for live performance or recording, the feature set provides plenty of tools for you to sculpt your sound as you wish.

 The Line 6 Vetta II is literally two amplifiers in one.
 At first glance, one might say: “Well, it’s just a stereo amplifier,” and this is true.
 But more importantly, it is designed so that you can have two completely different sounds going on at once.
-Of course, you’d probably choose two sounds that are somewhat alike, but in theory, you could have a clean Fender Twin sound and a cranked Marshall Plexi tone combined into one.
+Of course, you’d probably choose two sounds that are somewhat alike.
+In theory, however, you could have a clean Fender Twin sound and a cranked Marshall Plexi tone combined into one.
 The combined sounds become one named and saved preset.
 This is amazing.
 Just imagine all the possibilities.

 Continue reading “Line 6 Vetta II Combo Guitar Amplifier”

 I’ll admit that I really resisted this stuff, I really really did.
-In principal, it just goes against everything I believe in.
+In principle, it just goes against everything I believe in.
 But then again, when the “Frying Pan” guitar was first put out by Rickenbacker, I’m sure it was met with the same disdain.
-Same for the solid body electric, the Flying-V, The Explorer, the Parker Fly, etc. So, I decided to lighten up and just try the Cyber Twin SE, and as it turns out, there’s a lot to enjoy.
+Same for the solid body electric, the Flying-V, The Explorer, the Parker Fly, etc. So, I decided to lighten up and just try the Cyber Twin SE.
+As it turns out, there’s a lot to enjoy.

 Continue reading “Fender Cyber Twin SE Amplifier”